How to Communicate and Love Someone Who’s Stubborn

 The point was that he was open and hadn’t closed down emotionally to other possibilities.

-Because he didn’t feel the need to prove he was “right,” he could see another way that was even better.
+Because he didn’t feel the need to get defensive and prove he was “right,” he could see another way that was even better.

-Because I wasn’t stubborn about hanging onto my ideas, I could stay open to him.
+Because I wasn’t stubborn about hanging onto my ideas, I could stay open to him and other possibilities.

 So often when we think the other person is “stubborn,” we are just as rigid in our thinking.